rbind/njtierney.com/content/consulting.md

 disable_comments: false
 ---

 Do you have problems with your data?
 Too big?
 Can't read it in?
 Too messy?
-Too much missing?
-I can help with that.
+Too much missing? **I can help with that.**

-Maybe you need your data analysis to run faster, you have a large code base that is hard to understand, or you need to turn some existing code into a pipeline, or an R package?
-I'd love nothing more than to help.
+Maybe you need your data analysis to run faster, you have a large code base that is hard to understand, or you need to turn some existing code into a pipeline, or an R package? **I'd love nothing more than to help.**

 Or maybe you just don't even know where to start with your data?
 You're not sure what questions to ask, or what analysis to run?
-Or you want to build capacity in your team.
-I can explore the data, and help teach you the skills and provide mentoring.
+Or you want to build capacity in your team. **I can explore the data, I can help teach you the skills and provide mentoring.**

-I think the reason I can help with all these problems are that I have a unique combination of technical expertise and communication skills.
+I think the reason I can help with all these problems are that I have a **unique combination** of technical expertise and communication skills.
 I have a PhD in statistics, with 12+ years in academia (2013-2025) and a Bachelors + Honours in Psychological Science.

 # Limited Consulting Opportunities Available

-I'm currently accepting select clients for new projects.
+I'm **currently accepting** select clients for new projects.
 My approach is tailored to your needs, and generally looks like the following:

 - **Discovery**: Complimentary call to understand your specific needs
 - **Customised proposal**: Clear deliverables, timeline, and pricing structure